The Itch to Leave

 If Fitzgerald was a boy in Springfield, Vachel Lindsay was a Springfield boy.
-Born not quite a generation apart, the two grew up in the same neighborhood.
+Born not quite a generation apart, the two grew up in the same neighborhood, three blocks apart.
 Each was the son of a professional man (Lindsay's father was a physician).
 Both attended Springfield High School in an era when bright boys who confessed a love of Literature were doted upon.

 Such resemblances are merely circumstantial, however.
 While Lindsay was the archetypal Sensitive Boy, doomed to be a poet at an early age, there was little of the budding classicist in Fitzgerald.
 Yes, he took Latin at SHS but then every bright kid did in those days; somewhat unexpectedly in a future poet, he was a quarterback on the football team.
 While Lindsay got his education at Springfield High, Fitzgerald got only his schooling there.
 Indeed, Lindsay, the vagrant troubadour, was almost willfully ignorant; he cannot have offered much of a model to the young Fitzgerald, who seems to have savored the dust of the library rather than the open road.
 His education was begun at home—it was his father who first showed him the Greek alphabet—and would continue in earnest at Choate, at Trinity College, Cambridge, and at Harvard.